gustn3965/ShowingDust/README.md

 - Then, add global variable naming `KEYEncoding` initialized String type with **key** you get from that cite anywhere you want in project.

 # Stack
-- In MVVM, I splited responsibilties among using API and converting Data.
+- In `MVVM`, I splited responsibilties among using API and converting Data.
 - In order to get low frequency of calling API, I applied **cache**.
+- `Widget Extension`,  `SwiftUI`

 # Graph
 ![dustGraph](source/dustGraph.png)